$0 Northwest Territories Foster Care Quick-Start Checklist

 What Customary Care Looks Like in Practice

-A family member or community member recognized under Indigenous custom as the appropriate caregiver for a child may enter into an arrangement with HSS that provides financial support and formal recognition without requiring the same procedural pathway as a standard foster home application.
-The specific form this takes depends on the Indigenous governing body involved and the applicable Indigenous law.
+A family member or community member recognized under Indigenous custom as the appropriate caregiver for a child may enter into an arrangement involving an Indigenous governing body, HSS, or both.
+The specific form, recognition, and financial support depend on the Indigenous governing body involved and the applicable Indigenous law, so confirm the process before relying on it.

-For non-Indigenous caregivers, customary care in the strict sense is not applicable — it is a framework grounded in Indigenous law and cultural tradition.
-However, non-Indigenous caregivers who are caring for an Indigenous child in a kinship capacity will still be expected to understand and support the child's customary connections — their ties to their community, language, land, and family — as part of their formal caregiving responsibilities.
+For non-Indigenous caregivers, the Indigenous and territorial framework applicable to a particular placement should be confirmed.
+Non-Indigenous caregivers who are caring for an Indigenous child in a kinship capacity will still be expected to understand and support the child's customary connections — their ties to their community, language, land, and family — as part of their caregiving responsibilities.

 The "Both/And" Reality